nikslab/niks-mailerlite/README.md

 2. Click on *Populate database with random e-mails in bulk*.
 This will allow you to quickly add a bunch of e-mail addresses to the database, you can use the random once provided and/or add yours.
 One e-mail address per line.
 It also serves as a test.
 Note: some e-mail addresses are pre-configured as duplicates on purpose, it servers as a test.
 You can click on Submit many times; it should fail with "Already exists" after the first time with the same input.
 3. Click on *Search Subscriber* from the index page.
 You can just Search to browse with pagination.
 4. Otherwise test as needed.
 Adding one subscriber is done on the "Add subscriber" page.
 Navigation is at the top of the page.

+## Code structure

+Code structure follows a typical *Docker* structure with `db` folder for database setup file, `nginx` folder for nginx config file and all the source code in the `src`.

+"Public" html code in our case is directly in the `src` folder, sometimes it is put in `src/public`.

+HTML (Vue.js) files are in the `src` folder.
+API files are in the `api` folder.

 ## Answers to questions in the task